Robert C. Green: Education

-Green was born in Richmond, Virginia, and attended Amherst College and the University of Virginia School of Medicine, and earned a Masters of Public Health in Epidemiology from Emory University School of Public Health.
+Green was born in Richmond, Virginia, and received an undergraduate degree from Amherst College in 1976, and then attended the University of Virginia School of Medicine, and earned a Masters of Public Health in Epidemiology from Emory University School of Public Health.
 He completed a residency in neurology at Harvard Medical School's Longwood Neurology Program, and research fellowships at Beth Israel Deaconess Medical Center and Boston Children's Hospital.
 Green is board-certified in neurology and medical genetics.
 He was previously on the faculty at Emory University School of Medicine and the Boston University School of Medicine.

-Genomic Research Projects and Contributions
+Genomic research projects and contributions

-Green served as Principal Investigator of the Risk Evaluation and Education for Alzheimer's Disease (REVEAL) Study, which explored the behavioral, and health-related impact of disclosing genetic risk for Alzheimer's disease.
+Green served as principal investigator of the Risk Evaluation and Education for Alzheimer's Disease (REVEAL) Study, which explored the behavioral, and health-related impact of disclosing genetic risk for Alzheimer's disease.
 The study was a series of multi-site, randomized, controlled clinical trials that provide empirical data to address ethical, social and translational issues in genetic susceptibility testing for common diseases.

 Green also co-led (with J. Scott Roberts, Ph.D.) the Impact of Personal Genomics (PGen) Study, one of the first to investigate the characteristics of consumers; the behavioral and health impact; and the translational and social issues associated with personal genomic testing services.
 He co-led the incidental findings working group for the American College of Medical Genetics and Genomics and was lead author on the controversial recommendations for reporting incidental and secondary findings in clinical exome and genome sequencing.
 Green also contributed to the design of a variant classification pipeline, and a single page summary for reporting clinically relevant results of whole genome sequencing to physicians.

 Green currently leads and co-leads the first NIH funded randomized trials of sequencing in adults (MedSeq Project), newborns (BabySeq Project), and active duty US military personnel (MilSeq Project).
 With continuous funding from NIH for 26 years, he has published more than 300 papers with an h index of 90.